University bucket list: 36 things every student must do

 - Try all the drinking games – Ring of Fire might be the bread and butter of drinking games, but there's a whole world of pre-drinking activities out there.
 Become the master and impress your mates with your knowledge with our complete list of drinking games.

 - Run – Whether it's a colour run, a half-marathon or a tough mudder, grab your trainers and start making tracks.
 Even if you're a terrible runner, you'll probably be surprised at what you can actually achieve if you're determined enough.
 Plus, running through a rainbow of colour is pretty exhilarating.

-- Get a part-time job - For many students a part-time job is a necessity at uni - but even if you don't need one, they're a great way to boost your finances and gain some skills that make you super employable.
-Long uni holidays are the perfect opportunity to rack up some hours.
+- Get a part-time job – For many students a part-time job is a necessity at uni – but even if you don't need one, they're a great way to boost your finances and gain some skills that make you super employable.
+Long uni holidays are the perfect opportunity to make some cash.